kupehtci/CometaWeb/public/docs/getting-started.md

 # COMETA

-Cometa is custom Game Engine Framework built from scratch using OpenGL as the RendererAPI and GLFW + GLAD to handle modern OpenGL.
+Cometa Framework is custom Game Development Framework built from scratch using OpenGL as the RendererAPI and GLFW + GLAD to handle modern OpenGL.

 This engine is intended to provide a foundation or a base for common game features such as rendering, advanced input handling and scene management.

 ### Features

+* Cometa Render: Provides a robust rendering system with support for rendering Meshed and materials integrated with dynamic lightning and shadows out-of-the-box.
 * OpenGL Rendering: Efficient rendering pipeline with integrated and custom GLSL shaders.
 * GLFW for window management: Handle the window creation and input.
 * GLAD for moder OpenGL Loading: Ensures the cross platform compatibility when loading OpenGL functions.